-Beginning with this first quarter of fiscal 2007 we are required to recognize compensation expense related to employee stock options and our employee stock purchase plan.
-There is no assurance that the expense that we are required to recognize measures accurately the value of our share-based payment awards and the recognition of this expense could cause the trading price of our common stock to decline.
+Beginning with the first quarter of fiscal 2007 we were required to recognize compensation expense related to employee stock options and our employee stock purchase plan.
+There is no assurance that the expense that we are required to recognize measures accurately the value of our share-based payment awards, and the recognition of this expense could cause the trading price of our common stock to decline.

-Effective as of the beginning of this first quarter of fiscal 2007, we are required to adopt SFAS 123 (R), which requires the measurement and recognition of compensation expense for all stock-based compensation based on estimated fair values.
-As a result, starting with fiscal 2007, our operating results will contain a charge for stock-based compensation expense related to employee stock options and our employee stock purchase plan.
-The application of SFAS 123 (R) generally requires the use of an option-pricing model to determine the estimated fair value of share-based payment awards.
-This determination of estimated fair value is affected by our stock price as well as assumptions regarding a number of highly complex and subjective variables.
+Effective as of the beginning of the first quarter of fiscal 2007, we were required to adopt SFAS 123 (R), which requires the measurement and recognition of compensation expense for all stock-based compensation based on estimated values.
+Thus, operating results beginning with fiscal 2007 contain a non-cash charge for stock-based compensation expense related to employee stock options and our employee stock purchase plan.
+The application of SFAS 123 (R) generally requires the use of an option-pricing model to determine the value of share-based payment awards.
+This determination of value is affected by our stock price as well as assumptions regarding a number of highly complex and subjective variables.
 These variables include, but are not limited to, our expected stock price volatility over the term of the awards, and actual and projected employee stock option exercise behaviors.
 Option-pricing models were developed for use in estimating the value of traded options that have no vesting restrictions and are fully transferable.
-Because our employee stock options have certain characteristics that are significantly different from traded options, and because changes in the subjective assumptions can materially affect the estimated value, in management's opinion the existing valuation models may not provide an accurate measure of the estimated fair value of our employee stock options.
-Although the estimated fair value of employee stock options is determined in accordance with SFAS 123 (R) and Staff Accounting Bulletin No. 107 using an option-pricing model, that value may not be indicative of the fair value observed in a willing buyer/willing seller market transaction.
+Because our employee stock options have certain characteristics that are significantly different from traded options, and because changes in the subjective assumptions can materially affect the estimated value, in management's opinion the existing valuation models may not provide an accurate measure of the value of our employee stock options.
+Although the value of employee stock options is determined in accordance with SFAS 123(R) and Staff Accounting Bulletin No. 107 using an option-pricing model, that value may not be indicative of the fair value observed in a willing buyer/willing seller market transaction.

-As a result of the adoption of SFAS 123 (R), our earnings will be lower than they would have been had we not been required to adopt SFAS 123 (R).
-There may also be variability in our income after income tax provision due to the timing of the exercise of options that trigger disqualifying dispositions.
+As a result of the adoption of SFAS 123 (R), our earnings are lower than they would have been had we not been required to adopt SFAS 123 (R).
+There also is variability in our net income due to the timing of the exercise of options that trigger disqualifying dispositions which impact our tax provision.
 This will continue to be the case for future periods.
 We cannot predict the effect that this adverse impact on our reported operating results will have on the trading price of our common stock.